 #3 Try the Framing Technique

-Dr Marisa Franco, friendship expert, suggests using a technique called “framing” – which ironically is also how we talk to narcissists.
+Dr. Marisa Franco, a friendship expert, suggests using a technique called “framing” – which ironically is also how we talk to narcissists.
 Begin a conversation with a statement that is inviting and welcoming.
-Research shows this will take the person you are talking to out of fight or flight mode into the reconciliation mode.
+Research shows this will take the person you are talking to out of fight or flight mode into reconciliation mode.
 “Hey, our friendship is really important to me.
-So I want to make sure we talk through anything that comes up between us about things so we remain close, which is why I want to talk about xyz.”
+So I want to make sure we talk through anything that comes up between us about things so we remain close.
+This is why I want to talk about xyz.”

 #4 Meet Both Friends’ Needs

-Dr Franco also suggests that when working on conflict with a friend, it is important to remember mutuality.
-Both friends’ needs should be met using creativity.
-It may take empathy and energy.
+Dr. Franco also suggests that when working on friendship conflict, it is important to remember mutuality.
+Both friends’ needs should be met.
+It may take empathy, creativity, and energy.
 If the conversation goes wrong, do you have the capacity to tolerate it?
 Reflect and ask yourself what does this friendship give you that no other relationship does?

 #5 Know that a Trio Can be Extra Challenging

-Recently I listened to a podcast by Sahara Rose…have I told you how much I LOVE listening to her?
+Recently, I listened to a podcast by Sahara Rose…have I told you how much I LOVE listening to her?
 Sahara shares spiritual nuggets and inspires women to discover their dharma – your soul’s purpose – the reason you are here.
-She interviewed Danielle Bayard Jackson in The Highest Self Podcast Episode #467 Let’s Get Real About Navigating Female Friendships as an Adult with Danielle Bayard Jackson November 15, 2022.
-In this podcast they discussed female friendships and that sometimes there are friendships of three.
+She interviewed Danielle Bayard Jackson in The Highest Self Podcast Episode #467 Let’s Get Real About Navigating Female Friendships as an Adult.
+In this podcast, they discussed female friendships and that sometimes there are friendships of three.
 Three can be a tricky number.
 According to Danielle Bayard Jackson, you need to have a secure attachment style to be part of a trio.
-Being secure will help you when you want to question “Are they talking about me?” or “Are they having coffee without me”
+Being secure will help you when you want to question “Are they talking about me?” or “Are they having coffee without me?”

 Sahara Rose and Danielle Bayard Jackson also talked about navigating conflict in a healthy way.
 There are times we build up a story in our heads that may or may not be true.
 We come in ready to fight.
 I loved the language Danielle suggested when talking through a problem with a friend.
 Danielle said we can ask a friend, “Are you good?
 Are we good?
 Because I shared something yesterday and I didn’t feel the support I needed from you.
 It made me feel like there was a disconnect between us so I just wanted to make sure we’re ok.
 Am I reading into it or are we good?”

-Also remember to reflect on the tone of your voice and your facial expression when you are communicating your needs with a friend.
-These can also influence reactions.
+Also, remember to reflect on the tone of your voice and your facial expression when you are communicating your needs with a friend.
+Body language makes up a very large percentage of what we communicate, and these can influence reactions.

 #7 Use Conversational Receptiveness – HEAR

 The word conversational receptiveness means that you use words and phrases to show you are engaged with your friend’s point of view.
 It is important to show your friend they are heard.
-As Dr. Julia Minson, Harvard Psychologist, said in the podcast Hidden Brain Episode Relationships 2.0:How to Keep Conflicts from Spiraling October 31, 2022, you can’t get credit for the thoughts in your head.
-There are four techniques which make the acronym is HEAR.
+As Dr. Julia Minson, Harvard Psychologist said in the podcast Hidden Brain Episode Relationships 2.0:How to Keep Conflicts from Spiraling, you can’t get credit for the thoughts in your head.
+There are four techniques that you can remember with the acronym HEAR.